greysoft/naf/samples/portfwd/README.txt

 This file describes how to run PortFwd, a simple demo app that relays connections to configured backend services.
-See sections 12 and 13 of the NAF Programmer's Guide for more info.
+See sections 11 and 12 of the NAF Programmer's Guide for more info.

 PortFwd is an example of a NAF application driven by a naf.xml style config file (src/main/config/portfwd.xml in this case) and it serves as a basic demonstration of how to develop NAF applications, with listeners, timers and a custom NAFMAN command.
-We also ilustrate here how NAF's native GreyLog logging can be redirected to a standard SLF4J logger.
+We also illustrate here how NAF's native GreyLog logging can be redirected to a standard SLF4J logger.

 BUILD AND RUN
 --------------